ushasigh/srsran-jbpf/docs/baremetal.md

 To run everything as baremetal, we must set env variable `SRS_JBPF_DOCKER=0`.
 The default environment options are in file __".env"__.
-If you wish to override any of these variables, create a separate file called __".env.local"__, with variable which should be overwritten, for example:-
+If you wish to override any of these variables, create a separate file called __".env.local"__, with variable which should be overwritten, for example:

 ```
 SRS_JBPF_DOCKER=0